 Chapter 1, the forests near Piltover

-The young female kit dashed out far ahead of her mother, eyes narrowed in concentration, intent on tracking down and killing her prey.
-Although worried, her mother let her wander off, watching her happily chase after the mouse into the forest.
+The young female kit dashed out far ahead of her mother - eyes narrowed in concentration - intent on tracking down and killing her prey.
+Although worried, her mother allowed her to wander off, watching her happily chase after the mouse into the forest.
 It was hard to believe she had been born only months before, blind, deaf, and vulnerable.
 The babe had been dependent on her for everything the first few weeks, never leaving her side, until one day her little amber eyes finally opened and saw the world for the first time.
-Now she thought nothing of leaving her mother's side and chasing after the first thing that moved.
+Now the little kit thought nothing of leaving her mother's side and chasing after the first thing that moved.

 The kit chased the terrified mouse through the forest, dodging under logs and leaping over small creeks with child-like nimbleness, until the fleeing mouse came up against a natural barrier made of stacked boulders and entangled trees.

-When she looked back at her prey, she saw that it had run off in the direction of the noise.
-She heard a worried yelp off in the distance, and knew it was her mother calling for her to come back, but the young kit thought only of securing her new little prize, and swiftly chased after the mouse, running through the forest at a furious pace.
+When she looked back at her prey she saw that it had run off in the direction of the noise.
+She heard a worried yelp off in the distance, and knew it was her mother calling for her to come back.
+But the young kit thought only of securing her new little prize.
+She swiftly chased after the mouse, running through the forest at a furious pace.

 The mouse ran under and disappeared into a thick growth of bushes, and the kit followed and burst through it, not wanting to lose track of her prey.
 She landed upon a large clearing in the forest.
 The kit sniffed the air expectantly, but there was no trace of the mouse.
 She scanned the forest floor, but was greeted with only the scene of what had been a ferocious battle.
 The mouse was nowhere in sight.